-For the last decade Mel has been one of the leading campaigners for the introduction of a regular passenger rail service between Okehampton and Exeter via Crediton, working closely with campaign group OkeRail.
+In November 2020 the Government included an Okehampton to Exeter (via Crediton) rail service in its National Infrastructure Strategy (click here for more information on this).
+Mel has been one of the leading campaigners for the service for the past decade, working closely with campaign group OkeRail.
 He has organised multiple ministerial visits to the constituency, including by then Secretary of State for Transport Patrick McLoughlin, to listen to local campaigners and hear the arguments first-hand.

 He has also secured key meetings with ministers in London which have been instrumental in getting the Government behind the proposal, including with the current Secretary of State Grant Shapps.

 Mel has fought hard for this service because:

 - it would provide a valuable service to more than 10,000 residents in and around Okehampton who don’t have access to a rail service,